jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-claptone-on-after-parties-in-the-amazon-pastries.md

 <br><br>
 **RR: And if you hadn’t been a DJ and producer, what would you have done with your life?**

-Claptone: I have many passions besides music, the most recent of which are making pastries and baking.
+Claptone: I have many passions besides music, the most recent of which is making pastries and baking.
 Sicilian cannolis, classic New York cheesecakes, kouign-amann, kabocha squash pie, tart au citron, the list goes on!
 I suppose that at some point I will set up shop high in the alps, serving up my favourites to kind townspeople with a sweet-tooth.
 Visiting the sauna is one of my other passions, see you there...
 <br><br>
 **RR: Finally, what do you hope to achieve most in your career?**